 The English-language Master of Arts in Development Economics is jointly offered by the Department of Economics (Faculty of Economic Sciences) and the Department of Agriculture and Rural Development (Faculty of Agricultural Sciences).
-It builds on the successful Master of Arts in International Economics and the Master of Arts in Agribusiness; these programmes already had a strong specialization in development issues.
-This research-oriented Master's programme now offers a comprehensive four semester programme dedicated solely to the study of development economics issues.
+It builds on the successful Master of Arts in International Economics and the Master of Arts in Agribusiness; these programmes already had a strong specialisation in development issues.
+This research-oriented master's programme now offers a comprehensive four-semester programme dedicated solely to the study of development economics issues.
 It leads to an internationally recognized and accredited Master's degree in Development Economics and offers research-oriented teaching that covers theoretical as well as empirical issues in economic development.
-Its wide course offerings, one semester stay abroad, master thesis and specialization in agricultural economics or economics will enable students to analyze current issues in development economics and prepare them for careers in research or policy.
+Its wide course offerings, one semester stay abroad, master's thesis and specialisation in agricultural economics or economics will enable students to analyse current issues in development economics and prepare them for careers in research or policy.

-The Master's programme in Development Economics is four semesters in length during which 120 ECTS are required.
-It is divided into the course phase and the Master's thesis.
-There are five modules (30 credits) of compulsory modules.
-Students can then specialize in agricultural economics or economics, each requiring a further 12 credits (two modules) of compulsory courses in the field of specialization.
-Then students can choose another five modules in development or agricultural economics.
-Three modules can then be chosen freely also among other subjects and the Master's thesis completes the programme.
+Programme structure The Master's Programme in Development Economics is four semesters in length during which 120 ECTS are required.
+It is divided into the coarse phase and the master's thesis.
+There are four modules (24 credits) of compulsory modules.
+Students can then specialise in agricultural economics or economics, each requiring a further 12 credits (two modules) of compulsory courses in the field of specialisation.
+Then students can choose another 36 credits (six modules) in development or agricultural economics from a wide variety of course offerings, of which one course (6 credits) has to be a seminar.
+Three modules (18 credits) can then be chosen freely also among other subjects and the master's thesis completes the programme.

 Students have to study abroad for one semester.
-This semester has to be spent at a partner university of the Faculty of Economic Sciences of the University of Göttingen.
+This semester can be spent at a partner university of the Faculty of Economic Sciences of Göttingen University.
 International students are exempt from this requirement.

 - Exchange programme with the Stellenbosch University, South Africa, funded by the DAAD (German Academic Exchange Service)

-- Exchange programme with universities in Latin and South America (for example Argentina, Brazil and Mexico)
+- Exchange programme with universities in Latin and South America (Colombia, Brazil, Mexico, Paraguay, El Salvador)

 The degree in Development Economics will offer excellent career perspectives in a wide range of fields.
 Building on a track record of successful placement of students of our existing master's programmes, the opportunities for this programme include employment in:

-- international organizations such as the World Bank, organizations of the UN system (e.g. ILO, FAO, UNIDO, UNDP, UNICEF, UNESCO, etc.), the OECD, EU, or regional development banks,
+- International organizations such as the World Bank, organisations of the UN system (e.g. ILO, FAO, UNIDO, UNDP, UNICEF, UNESCO, etc.), the OECD, EU, or regional development banks

 This school offers programs in: